 Program Requirements: This course is designed to provide both the practical experience and technical knowledge required for competence as a servic technician in the air conditioning and refrigeration industry.
 Laboratory experiences give the student the skill and know-how that he needs in order to plan, install and service air conditioning and refrigeration systems.
-The related classes include electricity and trouble shooting as applied to air conditioning and refrigeration as applied to air conditioning and refrigeration systems.
-The said classes include electricity and trouble shooting as applied to air conditioning and refrigeration equipment.
+The related classes include electricity and trouble shooting as applied to air conditioning and refrigeration equipment.
 The curriculum also includes basic courses in humanities to assist the student in social and business communications and to prepare the student to meet the obligations of the citizen in our democratic society.